NiklasAbraham/CapitalCompass/README.md

 A Python-based toolkit for portfolio composition analysis and S&P 500 “what-if” simulations.
 It uses `pandas`, `yfinance`, and `matplotlib` to fetch live market data, generate publication-ready PNG charts, and quantify risk/return trade-offs.

+## NEW: Asset-Based Architecture with AlphaVantage

+CapitalCompass now features a flexible **class-based architecture** with integrated **AlphaVantage API** support:
+- Asset Classes (`Stock`, `ETF`) with polymorphic behavior
+- ETF look-through using AlphaVantage API (automatic Yahoo Finance fallback)
+- Smart exclusions for money market and bond funds
+- Extensible design for adding new asset types

+See [ARCHITECTURE.md](ARCHITECTURE.md) for complete technical documentation.

 ## Quick Start

 ```bash